Projects

 Brain states and information processing

-- Spontaneous fluctuations in brain states, associated with changes in the patterns of local and network activity, can determine how information is processed and propagated across different brain areas.
-These fluctuations in brain states may reflect intrinsic variation in internal states (e.g. vigilance, arousal, emotional state, motivational states), or could also reflect changes associated with alterations in brain anatomy (e.g. across development, aging, or neurodegeneration).
+- Spontaneous fluctuations in brain states - associated with shifts in local and network activity patterns - can determine how information is processed and subsequently propagated to other brain regions.
+These fluctuations may reflect intrinsic variation in internal states (e.g. vigilance, arousal, emotional state, motivational state), as well as changes associated with alterations in brain anatomy (e.g. across the lifespan, aging, neurodegeneration).

-- Our work has shown that memory formation can be influenced by the stability of brain activity, and by neuromodulatory influence of memory systems.
-Currently, we are examining how different motivations (e.g reward approach and punishment avoidance) can elicit distinct brain states to bias the modes of information-seeking and memory formation.
+- Our work has demonstrated the contributions of brain activity stability and neuromodulation to memory formation.
+Currently, we are examining how different motivations (e.g reward approach, punishment avoidance) relate to distinct brain states, shaping subsequent information-seeking behaviours and memory formation.

 Motivation, curiosity, and learning

 - Our learning is often influenced by our motivational states.
-For example, we might be motivated to read a Neuroscience textbook because we are curious about the topic or we may be trying to memorise all the information for an upcoming exam.
-Such distinct motivational states that are overlaid on our learning experiences, can determine how we learn and what we remember.
+For example, we might be motivated to read a Neuroscience textbook in preparation of an exam, or simply because we are curious about the topic.
+These distinct motivational states that accompany our learning experiences can influence what we eventually learn.

-- Our work has shown that intrinsic motivation associated with curiosity can enhance memory formation and also increase the willingness to engage with the learning process.
-In ongoing work, we will examine how curiosity can be developed and fostered to support self-directed learning.
-We will also examine how different ‘forms’ of curiosity can drive information seeking to direct learning and memory formation.
+- Our work has shown that intrinsic motivation associated with curiosity can enhance memory formation, as well as increase one’s willingness to engage with the learning process.
+In our lab, we will examine how curiosity may be fostered to support self-directed learning.
+We will also examine how different ‘forms’ of curiosity can shape information-seeking behaviours to impact learning outcomes.

 Enhancing human cognition with neurofeedback

-- Prior work have shown that humans can develop a remarkable ability to self-regulate brain activity across multiple regions, including in deep brain structures that are centrally implicated in motivation and learning.
-In ongoing work, we will examine if real-time fMRI neurofeedback can be used to regulate brain activity for the modulation of learning and memory formation.
+- Prior work has shown that humans can develop the remarkable ability to regulate activity across different brain regions, including deep brain structures implicated in motivation and learning.
+In ongoing work, we will examine if real-time fMRI neurofeedback can support individuals’ regulation of cognitive states; as well as the consequential effects on learning and memory formation.